thalperi/nodebit/docs/technical/architecture.md

 ## 🎯 Design Philosophy

 Nodebit is built around a **resource-centric** architecture that prioritizes user intent over technical complexity.
-Users work directly with files and databases through both programmatic flows and a comprehensive admin interface.
+Users work directly with files and databases through both programmatic flows and a comprehensive distributed dashboard.

 ### Core Principles